 Here’s a basic premise: to increase the amount of recycling you collect, add more recycling bins.
 Straightforward enough, right?
 But what if you already have recycling next to every trash bin and people still aren’t participating?
 The fact this question needs to be asked gives a clue to why so many sustainability managers have jobs.
 After all, if it were as simple as setting out recycling bins and sending someone to empty them, the recycling profession would essentially be limited to collection workers.

-So what are the secret to a successful recovery program?
+So what are the secrets to a successful recovery program?
 Education, obviously.
 Make sure trash and recycling bins are designed around best practices.
 Carefully wordsmithed signage.
 All of these will deliver incremental improvements to recycling.
 With this series of blogs I’m focusing on another emerging but still under-appreciated practice shown to deliver major improvements: reshaping the infrastructure of waste bins and the corresponding service model.
 This concept can be manifested in a number of ways, but the underlying principle is for fewer, more centrally-located bins and greater responsibility for individuals to handle the waste they generate.
 Future blogs will talk about how this applies to classrooms and outdoor areas.
-With this one, I’m focusing on ways to modernize office deskside arrangements.
+With this initial three-part series, I’m focusing on ways to modernize office deskside arrangements.
 What does it look like and how exactly do they benefit the organization.

-I’ll confess upfront that this has become for me… obsession is a little strong.
+I’ll confess up front that this has become for me… obsession is a little strong.
 How about a “driving professional interest”?
 I started my career in the recycling field in the early ’90s as a student coordinator and later the facilities-based solid waste reduction manager for Humboldt State University in Northern California.
 One of the first projects I worked on as a student was to set up the original network of 23-gallon paper recycling bins in the hallways of academic and administrative buildings.
 Staff and faculty for the first time had somewhere reasonably convenient they could recycle scrap paper.
 Despite this progress, a quick stroll through empty offices at the end of the day revealed workstation waste baskets full of paper.
 Nightly housekeeping service of the bins meant that the trash option remained at people’s fingertips, while recycling required searching out the paper bins down the hall.
 The arrangement still implicitly endorsed trash as the preferred disposal option.
-Union politics and an ever-shaky state budget prevented adding deskside recycling to the house keeper’s routine.
-So instead I spent the next 14 years I was at Humboldt advocating for the only other option that put trash and recycling on equal footing: eliminating deskside trash from the housekeepers duties.
+Union politics and an ever-shaky state budget prevented adding deskside recycling to the housekeeper’s routine.
+So instead I spent the next 14 years I was at Humboldt advocating for the only other option that put trash and recycling on equal footing: eliminating deskside trash from the housekeeper’s duties.
 Never happened.
 I still think about it today… Obviously.

 The situation at Humboldt mirrors in some form that of most colleges and universities.
 Over time, many have chipped away at this structural bias, adding a corresponding recycling bin and possibly even housekeeping service.
 But even where trash/recycling basket parity exists, a substantial amount of deskside recyclables (not to mention compostables) still end up in the wrong bin.
 Facilities’ departments are full of engineers.
-To think of it through their lens, a system designed to divert recoverable waste but that misses, say 25% or more of it, is inefficient.
+To think of it through their lens, a system designed to divert recoverable waste that misses, say 25% or more of it, is inefficient.